aisl-web/AISL/README.md

 # AISL v1 - AI-Native Semantic Language

+**A compact, token-efficient data format optimized for AI comprehension and LLM processing.**

+## What is AISL?

+AISL is a minimal-syntax data format designed specifically for how AI systems process data.
+Unlike JSON (designed for JavaScript) or XML (designed for browsers), AISL eliminates structural overhead while maintaining 100% semantic clarity.

 ## Introduction

 AISL is a data format designed specifically for AI comprehension, not for human consumption.
 Just as HTML is optimized for browser rendering and not meant for manual reading, AISL is optimized for LLM parsing and not intended for human interpretation.